 Living in Europe is the stuff of dreams for many people.
 The entire continent is filled with stunning architecture, countless museums, and all kinds of cultural and historic sites.
 Traveling around Europe will get you everything from Mediterranean beaches to Alpine skiing.

-Belgrade, Serbia is probably one of the most underrated capitals in Europe and I find myself going back for more every time.
+Belgrade, Serbia, is probably one of the most underrated capitals in Europe.
 There’s a perfect balance in the city of entertainment, culture, great living conditions, and an affordable cost of living that will help you stretch that retirement budget for a very long time.

 If living like a king is what you’re looking to do, all of these countries have access to very cheap luxury goods.
 Wine, cigars, tobacco, and excellent food are easy to come by.
 Eastern Europe is probably the easiest place to live if you plan on going all out.